-6.1.
+2.1.
 IDE/ERIA-GSM

-Since 2007, IDE-JETRO has been developing the model.
-The theoretical foundation of the IDE/ERIA-GSM (co-developed with ERIA) follows the New Economic Geography, in particular, Puga and Venables (1996), who captured the characteristics of multi-sector and country general equilibrium.2
+Since 2007, IDE-JETRO has been developing the IDE-GSM.
+The theoretical foundation of the IDE/ERIA-GSM, which is co-developed with ERIA, follows 'new economic geography', in particular Puga and Venables (1996), who captured the characteristics of multi-sector and country general equilibrium.3

-The IDE/ERIA-GSM includes agriculture, five manufacturing sectors (automotive, electric and electronics, apparel, food processing, and other manufacturing), mining, and the services sector.
+The IDE/ERIA-GSM features agriculture, five manufacturing sectors (automotive, electric and electronics, apparel, food processing, and other manufacturing), and the services and mining sectors.
 The model allows workers to move within countries and between sectors with frictions.
-A notable difference between the IDE/ERIA-GSM and the model proposed by Puga and Venables (1996) lies in the agricultural sector.
-The IDE/ERIA-GSM explicitly incorporates land size in agricultural production and keeps its technology as constant returns to scale.
-This model incorporates the type of physical or institutional integration that will favourably or adversely affect regions of interest.
+A notable difference between the IDE/ERIA-GSM from that of Puga and Venables (1996) lies in the specification of the agricultural sector.
+The IDE/ERIA-GSM explicitly incorporates land size in its production and keeps its technology as constant returns to scale.
+This model incorporates the type of physical or institutional integration that will favourably or adversely affect regions of interests.
 It also incorporates the impact of policy measures to facilitate international transactions on the magnitude and location of trade traffic.
-These enable identifying potential roadblocks limiting the benefits of economic integration.
+These enable us to identify potential bottlenecks and how to reap the full benefits of economic integration.
+The basic structure of IDE/ERIA-GSM is depicted in Figure A1 in the Appendix.
+Each region possesses eight economic sectors, namely agriculture, mining, five manufacturing sectors, and the services sector.